-At the UPMC Bariatric Surgery Center, our relationship with you doesn't end after bariatric surgery.
+At UPMC Bariatric Services, our relationship with you doesn't end after bariatric surgery.
 Our commitment to your health and weight loss success lasts a lifetime.

 We're with you every step of the way.